 [Recommended Read: It’s Time to Move Up the Workforce Intelligence Maturity Curve]

 Although there are some subtle differences across these definitions, there are core commonalities across these as well.
-The essence of these are embodied in Ulrich’s work with respect to HR transformation and the four questions he proposes must be asked – and answered – as organizations contemplate initiating a transformational change initiative in HR.
+The essence of these are embodied in Ulrich’s work and the four questions he proposes must be asked – and answered – as organizations contemplate initiating a transformational change initiative in HR.
 According to Ulrich, one must ask: